Best cycling helmet 2023 to protect your head on the road

 Reasons to avoid

-If you have the older, outgoing model it’s well worth giving the revised edition a once over.
-This is supremely comfortable to wear, is light enough not to be a hindrance and, if you get up some decent speed, the improved aerodynamic qualities are easy to witness.
+If you have the older, outgoing model, it’s well worth giving the revised edition a once over.
+This is supremely comfortable to wear, is light enough not to be a hindrance, and, if you get up some decent speed, the improved aerodynamic qualities are easy to witness.

 The Octafit+ retention system inside the lid is now better than ever.
-It utilises a revised cradle, boasts improved rubber inserts and has a refreshed stabiliser that is sits much better over the neck.
+It utilises a revised cradle, boasts improved rubber inserts and has a refreshed stabiliser that sits much better over the neck.
 The upgraded internal frame structure feels much better in terms of ventilation too.

 Specifications